TMiguelT/CwlWorkshop/slides.md

 ## More on CWL Tools
 * We will investigate how to make these tool definitions first using Rabix, and then from scratch
 ---
-# Exercise - Wrapping BWA
+# Exercise - Wrapping Samtools
 .alert.alert-primary[
 .alert-heading[
 ### Exercise
 ]
+TODO: Change this to samtools
 Follow along with the instructions to make a tool wrapper for BWA ]
 ---